Key points:

 Working from home was the third highest factor when attracting a candidate, while in the retention phase the third most important factor was interesting work.

-Kinexus industry survey research shows as a whole, bonuses and salary sacrificing are the most common additional benefits received by defence-skilled candidates in their current role, coming in at 26% and 21% respectively.
+Kinexus industry survey research shows as a whole, bonuses and salary sacrificing are the most common additional benefits received by Defence-skilled candidates in their current role, coming in at 31% and 24% respectively.

-In this graph we can see the top four additional benefits received broken down by age bracket.
+In this graph we can see the top four additional benefits received broken down by sector.

 While this graph breaks down four additional benefits by location.